Financial Strength

 Cash days is the number of days that an organisation can continue to pay its operating expenses given its current level of available cash.
 The FE Commissioner’s benchmark is for colleges to have sufficient cash to cover 25 cash days.

-Strong cash generation from operating activities supported by a re-structure of our bank loan facilities helped improve the College’s cash days since 2020.
-Closely managed cash balances, capital investment and costs, has helped to increase the year-end cash balance and cash days to 60 at 31 July 2022, well above the FE Commissioner benchmark of 25, and facilitated early repayment of some short term borrowing.
+Strong cash generation from operating activities supported by a re-structure of our bank loan facilities helped improve the college’s cash days since 2020.
+Closely managed cash balances, capital investment and costs, has helped to maintain the year-end cash balance and cash days to 59 at 31 July 2023, well above the FE Commissioner benchmark of 25, and facilitated early repayment of some short term borrowing.

 Cash management will continue to be imperative going forwards as we navigate through an economically challenging period.
-We anticipate that cash, and cash days, will continue to stabilise as we feel the full effects of careful financial management in 2022
+We anticipate that cash, and cash days, will be maintained above the FEC target of 25.

 Borrowing as a % of Income